jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 ---
 title: "Top Students: What do they do differently?"
 layout: post
+description: "What separates you from someone that's doing better than you?
+What do they do differently with their time?
+Do they know something you don't know?"
 tags:
 - studying
 - better
 ---

-What separates you from someone that's doing better than you?
-What do they do differently with their time?
-Do they know something you don't know?

 True story: Two students go to the library Saturday morning right when it opens.
 Instead of enjoying the beautiful weather, both students work hard